nmondal/42/README.md

 > Event Bus Driven Final Answer to Life, Universe and Everything that is ERP Basis using RAMA and Cowj Hence 42.

+## How to Run?
+1. Run the gradle file to create the `jar-lib` folder
+2. Issue the command cowj with ` --add-opens java.base/jdk.internal.loader=ALL-UNNAMED and `

 ## Uber Design

 Business API are essentialy: